NVIDIA/deepops/docs/roce-perf-k8s.md

 9. Deploy SRIOV RoCE for Kubernetes Cluster

-   Use DeepOps roce_backend deployment scripts to deploy following components to the Kubernetes cluster, those steps are also described in detail in this [doc](https://github.com/NVIDIA/deepops/tree/master/roles/roce_backend):
+   Use DeepOps RoCE_backend deployment scripts to deploy following components to the Kubernetes cluster, those steps are also described in detail in this [doc](https://github.com/NVIDIA/deepops/tree/master/roles/roce_backend):

    * Upgrade Mellanox OFED driver package to the appropriate veersion to active SRIOV VFs
    * Multus CNI to support multiple NICs in Kubernetes pod